RiderTwix/Raspi-Pi-Info-Page/README.md

 # Raspi-Pi-Info-Page
-Just some basic infos about your Raspi Pi via HTML
+Just some basic infos collection about your Raspi Pi via HTML Still in progress